 Why is it called the Mandela Effect?
 Many people mistakenly believe that Nelson Mandela, former president of South Africa, died in prison in the 1980s, but Mandela was released from prison in 1990 and died on December 5, 2013, at the age of 95.

 What causes these "false" memories and are they really false?
 Some people believe it's because there are parallel universes that we sometimes cross over.
 Terms like "alternate memories" and "alternate realities" are sometimes used to describe the phenomenon.
-Recently, The X-Files episode "The Lost Art of Forehead Sweat"opens a new window delved into the Mandela Effect.
+The X-Files episode "The Lost Art of Forehead Sweat" (air date: January 24, 2018) delved into the Mandela Effect.
 You can also listen to a short NPR podcastopens a new window about popular Mandela Effect memories.